zopefoundation/zope.testbrowser/docs/narrative.rst

 Browser objects keep up with how much time each request takes.
 This can be used to ensure a particular request's performance is within a tolerable range.
-Be very careful using raw seconds, cross-machine differences can be huge, pystones is usually a better choice.
+Be very careful using raw seconds, cross-machine differences can be huge.

 .. doctest::

     >>> browser.open('http://localhost/@@/testbrowser/simple.html')
     >>> browser.lastRequestSeconds < 10 # really big number for safety
-    True
-    >>> browser.lastRequestPystones < 10000 # really big number for safety
     True